ajaynarayanan/cse_582/hw1/README.md

 #### Points to consider

 * How does CBOW compose context embeddings?
+    - The context embeddings are given by the input weight matrix.
+During the training process, average word embedding is computed across all the context words for a given input word.
+This average word embedding is dot producted with the output weight matrix, and then softmax operation is applied to compute the final loss.
 * How does it compute word probability given context?
-    - For each context word, we mutliply the one-hot encoding of the word with the hidden layer weight matrix, and mutliply their result with the final weight matrix.
+    - For each context word, we mutliply the one-hot encoding of the word with the hidden layer weight matrix, and we compute an average context embedding.
+Then, we mutliply their result with the final weight matrix.
 We apply softmax on the above product and compute the probability of the word given the context word.
 * How does it implement negative sampling?
     - The probability of selecting a negative sample word is given by the
     $P(w_i) = \frac{f(w_i)^{\frac{3}{4}}}{\sum_{i=1}^{|V|} f(w_i) ^{\frac{3}{4}}}$, where $f(w_i)$ is the frequency of word $w_i$.
     -  The code base implements this using `UnigramTable`, which is large 1D array of size 1e8.
 The entries in this table are word's index, and the number of times a word's index appears in the table is determined by $P(w_i) * table\_size$.
     - To select a negative sample, we just choose a random index between 0 and $table\_size$.
 Based on the properties of the table, we are more likely to choose words with high probability.
 * Any other parameters apart from the word embeddings and context embeddings?
     - vector dimensionality
     - size of the context window
     - size of the `UnigramTable`